Writing @ RIC

 RIC Students Write!
 The Anchor is RIC's independent student newspaper.
 Shoreline is a magazine of literature and the arts that represents the artistic energies unique to the students of RIC.
 Internships are critical opportunities for English majors to gain real-world experience and test the waters of professional work before graduating.

-Writing Majors and Minors Click to learn who this is for
+Writing Majors and Minors

 RIC provides a number of graduate and undergraduate programs for students who want to pursue a degree in English with a concentration in professional or creative writing.